gonaumov/kidsExplainArtToExperts/README.md

 non age-apropriate.
 Here I will try to describe The Birth of Venus by Sandro Botticelli.
 The picture displays a bay.
 Just near the shoreline is Venus - nude and only her hair is hidding some places of her body.
-Venus is uprightiing in a mussel shell.
+Venus is standing upright in a mussel shell.
 From the right side there is a woman which is dressed in old victorian fashion.
 The woman gives a cloack to Venus.
 From the left side there are angels who are flying dropping flowers on Venus.